christopher-francisco/vizion/README.md

 ## Troubleshooting
 >Hub returns *422 Invalid value for "base"* when running `hub pull-request`.

-(As discussed in this issue)[https://github.com/github/hub/issues/154#issuecomment-410277347], just set the base branch of the remote:
+[As discussed in this issue](https://github.com/github/hub/issues/154#issuecomment-410277347), just set the base branch of the remote:

 ```
 git remote set-head origin -a